Teach a Course

 Learning-centred instructional strategiesStrategies for teaching online

-You have built a new educational technology into your course and now you’re ready to start teaching.
 Teaching in a blended format or online, or with a new technology in your face-to-face course changes the options available to you and may change the teaching strategies you use.
 We are also learning more and more about how artificial intelligence impacts our learning and teaching.
+Learn how to best use these tools and the position statement UVic takes on GenAI.

-Learn about UVic's educational technologiesRead our GenAI resources
+Learn about UVic's educational technologiesRead our GenAI position statement

 Developing a Syllabus